ringecosystem/collaboration/grant/projects/offchain-subnames.md

 You can play with it on http://g2d.site:3000/.
 This is a simple UI for subname registration.

 2. Subname resolution
-Goto https://app.ens.domains/bar.ringdao.eth, you can see the subname has been registered and the address has been set.
+Goto https://app.ens.domains/bar.ringdao.eth and connect to any Sepolia account.
+You can see the subname has been registered and the address has been set.

 3. (Optional) Subname resolution by code
     ```bash